Jean28518/Godot-jTools/README.md

 - In the end you have to connect the signal "saved_pressed" to a script of you.
 With that data you can do everything.

 If you have problems at any time, check out the `example.tscn` with `example.gd`.

+Is some (custom) node type for the jTable missing?
+No problem!
+Just edit `res://addons/jean28518.jTools/jConfig.gd` in the section "jTable".

 #### Data Structure
 You can get the current data of the table by calling `get_data()`.
 With `set_data(tableData : Dictionary)` you can load data to the table.